-Like Cook, Hannah Wegmann, a BHS senior and an at-large member
+Like Cook, Hannah Wegmann, a BHS senior and an at-large member on the NHS executive board, was no stranger to service when she joined NHS in her sophomore year.

 Wegmann thought back to 2020, when the pandemic resulted in widespread closures and restrictions.
 The pandemic was especially hard on residents of assisted living facilities as they stopped allowing visitors.